-Our goal is to create deeply affordable, long-term, supportive housing for homeless seniors, disabled homeless, and homeless mothers with young children in our community; in short – the most vulnerable.
+Our goal is to create deeply affordable, long-term, supportive housing for homeless of all categories: seniors, disabled homeless, youth and homeless mothers with young children; in short – the most vulnerable.

-Program participants enjoy their own private room, or a shared room, in a nice residential 4 to 6 bedroom home, with shared areas of the house being: kitchen, dining room, and living room.
+Members enjoy their own private room, or a shared room, in a nice residential 4 to 6 bedroom home, with shared areas of the house including: kitchen, dining room, and living room.
 House chores are divided among participants.
 There are men’s homes and women’s homes.
 Homes are not crowded, with only 4 to 6 adults per home.

-Participants also have the support of the Kitsap Homes of Compassion (KHOC) House Manager.
-The trained and qualified house manager meets weekly with the participants in their home, as a group, to help them work together as a house and as a team.
-The objective of the House Manager is to help the participants not just to survive, but to thrive and enjoy a full and fulfilling life.
+Members also have the support of a Kitsap Homes of Compassion (KHOC) House Manager.
+The trained and qualified house manager meets weekly with the members in their home, as a group, to help them work together as a house and as a team.
+The objective of the House Manager is to help the members not just to survive, but to thrive and enjoy a full and fulfilling life.
 This is one of the differences that make it “supportive housing” and not just housing.

-This Affordable Home Program is NOT designed for people with drug addictions, but rather for individuals (physically able to live independently) needing an affordable place to live, and don’t mind living in a shared home.
-This program might be good for those with minor physical disabilities, mental disabilities, or minor mental health issues.
-Shared house living also provides some companionship from other housemates, reducing loneliness, a major challenge many elderly face.
+This Affordable Home Program is NOT designed for people with drug addictions, but rather for individuals (physically able to live independently) needing an affordable place to live, and who don’t mind living in a shared home.
+This program works for those with minor physical disabilities or minor mental health issues.
+Shared house living also provides companionship from other housemates, reducing loneliness, a major challenge many people face.